Tilar J. Mazzeo: Career

-In 2014 Mazzeo's book, The Hotel on Place Vendôme, the story of the Ritz Hotel in Paris during Nazi occupation, was released.
+In 2014 Mazzeo's book, The Hotel on Place Vendôme, the story of the Hôtel Ritz Paris during Nazi occupation, was released with Harper, further delving into the topic of networks of resistance and collaboration at the iconic hotel in the wartime period.
 It became a New York Times bestseller in travel writing and was a Los Angeles Times bestseller for more than 20 weeks.
+The book was published in France as Le Ritz sous l'Occupation by Éditions Vuibert and Mazzeo was interviewed about the release of the book in France in Le Figaro.

-In 2016 Mazzeo published Irena's Children, the story of Polish social worker Irena Sendler, whose efforts prevented the death of thousands of Jewish children during World War II.
+In 2016, Simon and Schuster published Irena's Children, the story of Polish social worker Irena Sendler, whose efforts prevented the death of thousands of Jewish children during World War II.
+Mazzeo interviewed more than a half-dozen child survivors of the Warsaw Ghetto in the process of writing the book.
 The book was the winner of the 2018 Western Canada Jewish Book Award.
+The book was adapted by Scholastic as an award-winning title for middle-school readers.
+Irena's Children has been translated into more than a half-dozen languages and editions.

 In 2018, Mazzeo published a biography of Eliza Hamilton, the wife of American Founding Father, Alexander Hamilton, with Simon & Schuster / Gallery.
+Mazzeo was able to obtain access to the family letters and records of the Schuyler family prior to the auction at Sotheby's in 2017 that dispersed the collection, and those materials led Mazzeo to question whether Alexander Hamilton's self-proclaimed affair with Maria Reynolds, popularized in Hamilton: The Musical, ever took place or whether, as Hamilton's political opponents alleged, the "affair" was meant to hide a financial scandal.

-In 2022, Mazzeo published a non-fiction book based on the history of the "Ciano Diaries."
+In 2022, Grand Central published a non-fiction book based on the history of the "Ciano Diaries".
 Sisters in Resistance recounts the history of three women who helped to save evidence of German war crimes and passed them to the Allies for use at Nuremberg.
-Kirkus Reviews wrote that "Mazzeo’s probing book delves intriguingly into the “moral thicket” into which a group of strangers found themselves plunged during the long, dark days of World War II."
+Kirkus Reviews wrote that "Mazzeo's probing book delves intriguingly into the 'moral thicket' into which a group of strangers found themselves plunged during the long, dark days of World War II".
+The Times Literary Supplement called the book a "thrilling historical drama tightly focused on the fate of the diaries after Ciano's fall from grace."